idreamsi/arduino-persian-reshaper/README.md

-# arduino-persian-reshaper
+# Arduino Persian Reshaper
-Reconstruct Persian letters to be used in Arduino IDE and OLED/LCD display
+Reconstruct Persian/Arabic letters to be used in Arduino IDE and OLED/LCD display